19. Linked lists

 For some operations it is useful to divide the labor into two functions.
 For example, we can print a linked list forward with print_list, and backward with print_backward, and in each case we may want to “pretty print” the list in the conventional format, enclosed in parenthesis, giving us (1, 2, 3) and (3, 2, 1).

-One of the principles of good software design is the don’t repeat yourself (DRY) principle.
-Rather than implementing this pretty printing twice, let’s create a wrapper function named pretty_print that has a list and a function pointer as parameters.
+Rather than violating the DRY principle by implementing this pretty printing twice, let’s create a wrapper function named pretty_print that has a list and a function pointer as parameters.

 void pretty_print(Node* list, void (*list_printer)(Node*)) {